Caleb & Brown

 Immature Markets

 Rapid growth comes with growing pains.
 Many of the financial products and instruments within the crypto ecosystem are still very much in development.
-Compared to assets like stocks, crypto is more difficult for investors to gain exposure to (which is why it is so retail heavy).
-Though institutional adoption of crypto is increasing, derivative products and other ways of hedging are still in their early stages, so investors are constrained in how they manage their exposure to crypto.
+Compared to assets like stocks, crypto is more difficult for investors to gain exposure to (which is why it’s retail heavy).
+Though institutional adoption of crypto is increasing, with Bitcoin ETFs in-part driving this shift; prior derivatives and hedging products were at an early stage, so investors had been more constrained in how they manage their exposure to crypto.

 The relatively small size of the crypto market means there’s less liquidity and depth to accommodate larger traders.
-For perspective, the total crypto market cap is a fraction the size of the total U.S. stock market; in early 2024 the former stood at $2.6 Trillion compared to the latter's $40 Trillion.
+For perspective, the total crypto market cap is a fraction the size of the total U.S. stock market.
+At the time of writing, the former stood at $2.1 Trillion compared to the latter's $44.85 Trillion.

-Whereas a few major stock exchanges such as the New York Stock Exchanges (NYSE) facilitate the majority of trading in traditional markets, crypto liquidity is fractured across many different exchanges.
+Whereas a few major stock exchanges such as the New York Stock Exchanges (NYSE) facilitate the majority of trading in traditional markets, crypto liquidity is fractured across many different exchanges and trading venues.
 Therefore, it is difficult for large players to enter or leave the market at ‘size’, without affecting prices and moving the market.

 Supply and Demand Dynamics

 The limited supply of certain assets often creates conditions where sudden increased demand can put even greater upward pressure on prices, increasing volatility.
-The most prominent example of a fixed supply digital asset is Bitcoin, which has a limited supply of 21 million coins.
+The most prominent example of a fixed supply schedule digital asset is Bitcoin, which has a supply cap of 21 million coins.

 This pressure can be compounded further when large holders - often called whales - buy or sell significant quantities of a particular asset, potentially sending its price soaring or tumbling.
 The crypto markets are not yet efficient enough to absorb these supply and demand shocks without significant price impact, wholesale.
 Due to limited liquidity, smaller market cap assets are particularly susceptible to the movement caused by whales’ trades and are often more volatile and risky as a result.